Welcome to Stalwart

 Welcome to Stalwart, an open-source mail and collaboration server designed for the modern internet.
-Stalwart supports a wide range of protocols including JMAP, IMAP4, POP3, SMTP, CalDAV, CardDAV, and WebDAV, making it a comprehensive solution for managing email, calendars, contacts, file storage, and more.
-Built in Rust, Stalwart is engineered to be secure, fast, robust, and scalable, capable of running everything from small personal mail servers to large, distributed enterprise deployments.
+Stalwart supports a wide range of protocols including JMAP, IMAP4, POP3, SMTP, CalDAV, CardDAV, and WebDAV, covering email, calendars, contacts, and file storage.
+Built in Rust, Stalwart is designed to be secure, fast, reliable, and scalable, and is capable of running everything from small personal mail servers to large, distributed enterprise deployments.

 3 items